stianeikeland/bloggr-clj/posts/2014-07-13-banana-phone-clj.md

 defined - called `Fruit` - anything that satisfied being a fruit needs two methods - a function to peel the fruit, and a function to describe the fruit.
 You can think of Protocols as being something pretty close to "interfaces" in OO languages such as Java and C#.
-(They're actually more related to Traits).
+(This whole setup works pretty much as traits).

 We also describe a record, a `Banana`.
 Think of this as a class, the banana accepts two values - a degree saying how bent the banana is, and a bool saying